This chair bench tutorial first appeared on Homeright.com.

 I used a damp chunk of a sponge to apply some clear wax from Heirloom Traditions Paint, rubbing a little more of the red paint back as I went.

-I had three pieces of scrap wide tongue and groove boards that had been given to me years ago.
-They were perfect for the seat of this bench!
+These three pieces of scrap wide tongue and groove boards had been given to me years ago.
+They were perfect for the seat of this three chair bench!

 I attached the boards with my nail gun.
 After sanding the boards to remove the squared edges, I was ready to stain/seal the seat.

 But!
 I decided I loved the light color wood with the red, so I just did a wipe-on clear coat poly to seal the boards.

 You could choose to put a lower shelf, but I went the easy route leaving lots of room for basket storage on the floor.

 I am so happy with how this easy chair bench turned out.
 It has to be the easiest and one of my favorite chair benches to date.
 I love the color and the simplicity of the lines.
 Hopefully this chair bench tutorial will have you well on your way to making your own triple chair bench.